pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/filtering.md

 Values: `do no resolve`, `users and groups`, `only users`, `only groups`

 Helper filter that does not match anything alone, but changes the behaviour of how `approvers` filter work.
-If a group is selected as an approver, it means different users and groups according to different resolution options:
+If a group is selected as an approver filter value, it means different users and groups according to different resolution options:
-- `do not resolve`: only the selected group, no group members are considered
+- `do not resolve`: use only the selected group to filter, no group members are considered
-- `users and groups`: resolve the group memberships and use all direct and indirect members (including the selected group itself)
+- `users and groups`: resolve the group memberships and use all direct and indirect members (including the selected group itself) to filter
-- `only users`: resolve the group memberships and use all direct and indirect user members
+- `only users`: resolve the group memberships and use all direct and indirect user members to filter
-- `only groups`: resolve the group memberships and use all direct and indirect group members (including the selected group itself)
+- `only groups`: resolve the group memberships and use all direct and indirect group members (including the selected group itself) to filter

 Not selecting a `group resolution` is equivalent of using `do not resolve`.